mgoellnitz/dinistiq/README.md

 </web-app>
 ```

-Within the web application all beans from the dinistiq scope are available in
+Within the web application, all beans from the dinistiq scope are available in
 the application scope (servlet context) as attributes.

 ## External Components

-If your software needs to use some components which cannot be instanciated or
+If your software needs to use some components which cannot be instantiated or
 obtained using all of the means presented here, you can pass over a named set
 of  instances as a base set of beans for dinistiq to add the scanned and
 configured beans to.